+INDUSTRY/ PRIVATE SECTOR

-PRIVATE SECTOR CIVIL SOCIETY/ ACADEMICS
+CIVIL SOCIETY/ ACADEMICS

-ACTORS

-21

-UPCOMING

-EVENTS

-VISITORS A MONTH

-EFFORTS

-FIND OUT WHO IS DOING WHAT AND WHERE

-LEARN FROM GOOD PRACTICES AND EXPERIENCES

-CHOOSE RELEVANT TOOLS FOR YOUR NEEDS PUT EVENTS ON YOUR RADAR
+IMPLEMENTING AGENCIES & ANYONE INTERESTED IN CCB

-GET IN TOUCH VISIT THE WEBSITE OR EMAIL US!
+GET IN TOUCH

+VISIT THE WEBSITE
-Global Cyber Security Capacity Centre

-CYBILPORTAL.ORG
+OR EMAIL US!
+CYBILPORTAL.ORG CONTACT@CYBILPORTAL.ORG

-Norwegian Institute of International Affairs

-Capacity building and increasing internet access: cybersecurity realities in Latin America and the Caribbean amidst COVID-19 | Americas CAPACITY BUILDING AND INCREASING INTERNET ACCESS: CYBERSECURITY REALITIES IN LATIN AMERICA AND THE CARIBBEAN AMIDST COVID-19 Written by: Gabriela Montes de Oca, Cybersecurity Program Officer, Organization of American States Inter-American Committee Against Terrorism; and Valentina Uribe, Intern, Organization of American States Inter-American Committee Against Terrorism The global pandemic has increased our reliance on the internet and other digital avenues for performing daily activities.
+CAPACITY BUILDING AND INCREASING INTERNET ACCESS: CYBERSECURITY REALITIES IN LATIN AMERICA AND THE CARIBBEAN AMIDST COVID-19

+Written by: Gabriela Montes de Oca, Cybersecurity Program Officer, Organization of American States Inter-American Committee Against Terrorism; and Valentina Uribe, Intern, Organization of American States Inter-American Committee Against Terrorism

+The global pandemic has increased our reliance on the internet and other digital avenues for performing daily activities.
 Shopping, studying, working, and even meeting with friends has moved online.
 This increased dependence on being digitally connected all the time, and for almost everything, has made us more vulnerable to cyber-attacks.
 In Latin America, the reality is mixed: as the whole region seeks to find solutions to the pandemic, governments have also taken this opportunity to revise and redefine what cybersecurity means for them and to prepare for upcoming challenges.

-Latin America's digitalization: A work in progress In recent decades, the world has experienced a growing process of digitalization.
+Latin America's digitalization: A work in progress

+In recent decades, the world has experienced a growing process of digitalization.
 New technologies such as machine learning, artificial intelligence, and 5G, among others, have emerged, radically transforming the way our societies operate.
 Technical infrastructures and support systems have been updated to keep up with new sectors moving their operations online.
-Even against this backdrop of rapid digital developments, this digitalization has accelerated because of the globcenture Research, we saw three Latin America and the Caribbeyears of digital and cultural transformation from April to June of this year.
-COVID-19 has become in COVID-19 themed phishing the catalyst for rapid change, bringing new challenges and op- as many companies implementportunities for governments.
+Even against this backdrop of rapid digital developments, this digitalization has accelerated because of the global pandemic.
+According to Ac- of COVID-19 on cyber threats, in users and infrastructures in Brazil.

+years of digital and cultural transformation from April to June of this year.
+COVID-19 has become in COVID-19 themed phishing the catalyst for rapid change. bringing new challenges and op- as many companies implementportunities for governments.

 One of the biggest challenges for cybersecurity, brought by works to steal sensitive informathe global pandemic, is the sharp increase in vulnerability to cyberattacks.
 Even though organizations and governments have been Brazil, Mexico, and Colombia preparing to detect, respond, and recover from cyberattacks for some time now, many were surprised by the surge of these attacks.
-According to a report developed by Interpol on the impact al pandemic.
-According to Ac- of COVID-19 on cyber threats, in users and infrastructures in Brazil. an, during the first months of the pandemic, there was an increase and fraud campaigns.
-Moreover, ed teleworking, cybercriminals increasingly targeted employees to gain access to corporate nettion.
+According to a report de-veloped by Interpol on the impact centure Research, we saw three Latin America and the Caribbean, during the first months of the pandemic, there was an increase and fraud campaigns.
+Moreover, ed teleworking, cybercriminals increasingly targeted employees to gain access to corporate net-

 According to Insight Crime, have been the countries most affected by cyber threats during the pandemic.
-One study in the region revealed that 56% of the cyberattacks registered until September 2020 had targeted Capacity building and increasing internet access: cybersecurity realities in Latin America and the Caribbean amidst COVID-19 | Americas
+One study in the region revealed that 56% of the cyberattacks registered until September 2020 had targeted

+--LAC 2010 ---OECD 100 90 80 50

+Figure 1.
+Percentage of Internet users in selected Latin American and Caribbean countries, 2010-2018.
+ECLAC.